 One of the unfortunate, but predictable, outcomes of the horrific Georgia shooting at the massage parlors is the rash of news articles talking about how Sex Addiction isn’t real.
-Most of what people are saying tends to focus on the lack of inclusion in the DMS-V and how sex addiction can be confused with moral incongruence.
-(Click here for a previously written post regarding moral incongruence)
+Most of what people are saying tends to focus on the lack of inclusion in the DSM-V and how sex addiction can be confused with moral incongruence.

 At the moment, I do not have the time to write a full blown narrative regarding the research on sexual addiction that has been conducted since the publication of the DSM-V in 2013.
 I will, however, leave you with a few paragraphs regarding the topic that I recently included in a sentence mitigation report.

 Are you a Licensed Professional Counselor in need of continuing education?
 Learn more about Sex Addiction, Erotic Conflict, and Moral Incongruence from Dr. Weeks and Sexual Addiction Treatment Services, an NBCC ACEP™ approved provider!

 Sexual Addiction Treatment Services has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 7250.
 Programs that do not qualify for NBCC credit are clearly identified.
 Sexual Addiction Treatment Services is solely responsible for all aspects of the programs.

 Diagnostic and Statistical Manual of Mental Disorders– V: (DSM-V)